LANDSCAPE MASTER CLASS

 • History, critique, and review

-Various approaches to landscape photography are engaged, from the representational to the picturesque, including mythical landscapes, poetic landscapes, politicised landscapes, commercial landscapes, and manufactured or altered landscapes.
-The workshop was first presented in conjunction with the National Library of Australia’s Peter Dombrovskis exhibition and accompanying publication ‘The Photography of Peter Dombrovskis: Journeys into the Wild’.
+This Master Class was first presented in conjunction with the National Library of Australia’s Peter Dombrovskis exhibition and accompanying publication ‘The Photography of Peter Dombrovskis: Journeys into the Wild’.
 In 2016 Les spent ten months in the preparation and restoration of over 200 of Peter’s images for the NLA publication and exhibition, and his preparation, editing and printing of Peter’s work along with an analysis of Peter’s camera craft and technique are a unique highlight of this workshop.
-The exhibition was subsequently re-imagined at Monash Gallery of Art (The Australian Home of Photography) in Melbourne whose collection now also contains the most extensive set of Peter’s contemporary exhibition prints.
-Specific topics this workshop has covered include:
+The exhibition was subsequently re-imagined at the Australian Museum of Photography (previously Monash Gallery of Art) in Melbourne whose collection now also contains the most extensive set of my contemporary exhibition prints of Peter’s work.

 • Seeing the light – feeling the moment

-• A brief history of Land represented as Landscape
+• A brief history of Land into Landscape

 • Pictorial design – how pictures function